 Mistake #5 - Having Unprofessional Contact Info On Your CV/Resume

-Does Your Resume Sell You Like It Should?
+Does Your Resume Sell You As It Should?

-This course, like all those we offer at OCA, is video-based and follows the micro-learning model, meaning that you can fit your training around your current work or family obligations.
-Got a spare 5 minutes?
-Then take a module on your smartphone and you’ll have the knowledge you’re looking for before you know it.
+Like all our courses at OCA, this course is video-based and follows the micro-learning model, meaning that you can fit your training around your current work or family obligations.
+Have you got a spare 5 minutes?
+Then take a module on your smartphone, and you’ll have the knowledge you’re looking for before you know it.
 If you’d like to know more about this or any of our CPD-approved courses, visit us today at www.onlinecoursesaustralia.edu.au.
 For more information on how to make a resume, enquire today!

 Alternatively, if you would like to speak to our team about your training needs, they’ll be more than happy to give you the benefit of their considerable expertise.
 You can reach them by calling us today on 1300 611 404.